Allegro (musical): Production history

 The show was popular in the 1950s among amateur drama societies, because of the large cast with no star and the bare stage.
 It has rarely been revived professionally: the St. Louis Municipal Opera presented it in 1955; Goodspeed Musicals presented it in Connecticut in 1968.
 An abridged version was presented Off-Off-Broadway in 1978 by Equity Library Theatre.

 In March 1994 a staged concert version was presented by New York City Center Encores!, with a cast that included Stephen Bogardus (Joseph Taylor Jr.), Karen Ziemba and Jonathan Hadary.
 Christopher Reeve was the narrator, and the concert was directed by Susan H. Schulman.
 A revised version of Allegro, re-written by Joe DiPietro, who was a protege of Oscar's son James Hammerstein, was produced at the Signature Theatre (Arlington, Virginia) in January 2004.
 This version cut the musical in size and scale.
 The cast was cut with some characters being combined; the original, lavish orchestrations were simplified.

-The Canadian premiere of Allegro took place in 2004, staged by the Toronto Civic Light-Opera Company.
-With full orchestra and a cast of 30, the production was designed and directed by Joe Cascone, and became one of the inspirations for the all-star 2009 recording.
-It was attended by Ted Chapin, Bruce Pomahac and Dena Hammerstein, respectively, CEO of the Rodgers & Hammerstein organization, director of music for R&H, and Hammerstein's daughter-in-law.
-The production was a major success, both artistically and financially for the company.

-The Astoria Performing Arts Center in cooperation with Actors' Equity mounted a production from May 1–17, 2014 in Astoria, Queens, New York, Tom Wojtunik director.
-APAC has offices in the historic Kaufman Astoria Studios; APAC's performance space is located within the Good Shepherd United Methodist Church.

-A 90-minute edited version directed by John Doyle was presented by the Classic Stage Company in New York City in November 2014.

-The show received its European première in a revival that took place at the Southwark Playhouse, London UK, running from August to September 2016 to positive reviews.